edgeimpulse/expert-projects/experiments-getting-started.md

 ![Arduino Nano RPI2040 Connect Pins](.gitbook/assets/experiments-getting-started/arduino-nano-rpi2040-connect-pins.jpg "rduino Nano RPI2040 Connect Pins")

 The Nano RP2040 Connect is fully compatible with the Arduino Cloud platform, allowing users to rapidly prototype IoT solutions.
 It also supports MicroPython for those who prefer Python for programming.
 With a clock speed of 133 MHz, the board is well-suited for machine learning tasks, offering support for frameworks like TinyML and TensorFlow Lite.
-Additionally, its 6-axis IMU and temperature sensor expand the board’s capability for advanced real-world applications.
+Additionally, its 6-axis IMU and temperature sensor expand the board's capability for advanced real-world applications.

 To begin working with the Edge Impulse platform and the Nano RPI2040 Connect, follow [this tutorial](https://docs.edgeimpulse.com/docs/edge-ai-hardware/mcu/raspberry-pi-rp2040) to connect your device.